Ninja243/Automatic_Cookie_Clicker/README.md

 # Automatic Cookie Clicker
 A script that automates <a href="http://orteil.dashnet.org/cookieclicker/">Cookie Clicker</a>; an indie game by Orteil hosted on dashnet.org.

+### But why?
+Stupid problems require stupid solutions and I can't think of anything stupider than spending literal years of my life collecting virtual cookies.
+So here we are.

 ### Stuff this does:
 * Clicks the big cookie automatically
 * Buys available cookie upgrades and buildings